All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Restoring Insulin Sensitivity at the Cellular Level

-Semaglutide works by mimicking GLP-1, a natural hormone that stimulates insulin release only when blood sugar is elevated.
+Semaglutide works by mimicking GLP-1, a natural hormone that stimulates insulin release only when blood sugar is improved.
 But its benefits extend well beyond blood sugar management.
 Research published by Kapitza et al. in Diabetes, Obesity and Metabolism (2017) showed that semaglutide improved first-phase insulin secretion by 74% and second-phase secretion by 37% in patients with type 2 diabetes .
-These improvements suggest the drug helps restore the normal, pulsatile pattern of insulin release that is disrupted in insulin resistance.
+These improvements suggest the drug helps restore the normal, pulsatile pattern of insulin release that's disrupted in insulin resistance.
+For a complete cost breakdown, see our compare GLP-1 providers.

 A separate analysis from the SUSTAIN trial program found that semaglutide reduced HOMA-IR scores (a standard measure of insulin resistance) by approximately 30% to 40% compared to baseline over 56 weeks .
 This level of improvement is comparable to what researchers see with metformin in some patient populations.